AM ucho [M10] - magnetic accessories

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-In order to illustrate why neodymium magnets are so dangerous, see the article - How very dangerous are powerful neodymium magnets?.
+So you are aware of why neodymium magnets are so dangerous, read the article titled How very dangerous are very powerful neodymium magnets?.